genakrikadil/wendy_addams_bot/README.md

 To stop the container and/or perform cleanup, use the following commands:

-#Verify Running Containers:
+# Verify Running Containers:

     docker ps | grep wendy_bot

-#Stop the Container:
+# Stop the Container:

         docker stop <container_id>

-#General Docker Cleanup Commands:
+# General Docker Cleanup Commands:

-#Remove a Stopped Container:
+# Remove a Stopped Container:

         docker ps -a | grep wendy
         docker stop <container_id>
         docker rm <container_id>

-#Remove an Image:
+# Remove an Image:

         docker images | grep wendy
         docker rmi <image_name_or_id>

-#Force Removal of an Image:
+# Force Removal of an Image:

         docker rmi -f <image_id>

-#Optional: Clean Up Unused Images:
+# Optional: Clean Up Unused Images:

         docker image prune

-#Updates:
+# Updates:

 Dec 27 2024:

--Improved the Wednesday model's behavior: Adjusted her responses to be more friendly and approachable.
+- Improved the Wednesday model's behavior: Adjusted her responses to be more friendly and approachable.

--Added a module to manage and minimize model hallucinations, ensuring they do not "pollute" the chat history.
+- Added a module to manage and minimize model hallucinations, ensuring they do not "pollute" the chat history.
 The issue occurred when the model responded with content related to "illegal activities."
 That response was saved in the chat history, causing the model to react in the next step with statements like, "I cannot provide information or guidance."
 A special mechanism has now been implemented to prevent this behavior.

--Cleaning "User:" in ollama responces
+- Cleaning "User:" in ollama responces

--Added the Book of Psalms Feature: Simply ask Wendy to read a specific Psalm (e.g., Psalm <number>), and she will do so effortlessly.
+- Added the Book of Psalms Feature: Simply ask Wendy to read a specific Psalm (e.g., Psalm <number>), and she will do so effortlessly.
 This implementation might also inspire others to add similar 'quick and effective' RAG features.

-Jan 03 2024
+Jan 03 2025

--added widget version, added index.html you can call full-screen or widget versions of the bot from this page.
+- added widget version, added index.html you can call full-screen or widget versions of the bot from this page.

+Jan 04 2025

+- updated 'Docker' version (bug fixes)